mendezdev/rental-example/README.md

 ## Design
 - The solution have a solution with differentes projects.
 - The "Models" project contains the main classes for share information between them.
-- The "ViewModels" project contains only the response classes for the client who will use this.
 - The "Domain" project contains all the bussiness logic.
 - The "Common" project contains classes that are cross project.
 - The "Tests" project, only contains the unit test